alprael/ReadWithoutMe/README.md

 implementation 'com.google.android.gms:play-services-auth:16.0.1'
 implementation 'com.android.support:support-media-compat:28.0.0'
 implementation 'com.android.support:support-v4:28.0.0'
+annotationProcessor "android.arch.persistence.room:compiler:1.1.1"
 ```
+The first implementation and the annotationProcessor are for the use of the Room Persistence Library.
 The last 3 implementations above are mostly for the use of Google Sign In.
 Google Sign In is the
 only API this app consumes.